Boosting Audio-visual Zero-shot Learning with Large Language Models: Knowledge-augmented audio-visual learning

 where $C_t$ is the seen classes in $S$ and $N$ denotes the sample number of training set.

-The alignment loss $\mathcal{L}{align}$ ensures that the feature representations $\rho{av}$ and $\rho_{t}$ belonging to the same class are as close as possible in the common feature space.
-However, it does not guarantee that $\rho_{av}$ and $\rho_{t}$ from different classes are sufficiently separated.
-To address this, we propose a novel knowledge-aware adaptive margin loss $\mathcal{L}_{kaml}$, which leverages the Gaussian distribution similarities between class knowledge representations to adjust the margin.
-Specifically, for each pair of classes $i$ and $j$, we utilize their corresponding knowledge representations $\rho_{t}^i$ and $\rho_{t}^j$ to compute the margin $m_{i,j}$ using the following formulation::
+However, the original Cross entropy loss is not very effective at separating similar classes.
+To enhance the separation of similar classes within the feature embedding space, the margin between two classes should be adaptively determined.
+Specifically, for classes that are more similar, the margin should be greater than for those that are less similar.
+To address this, we propose a novel knowledge-aware adaptive margin loss $\mathcal{L}_{kaml}$, which leverages the semantic similarities between class knowledge representations to adjust the margin.
+Specifically, for each pair of classes $i$ and $j$, we utilize their corresponding knowledge representations $t^i$ and $t^j$ to compute the margin $m_{i,j}$ using the following formulation::

-where $\alpha$ and $\beta$ denotes the scale and bias parameters respectively.
-By introducing the knowledge-aware margin into the classification loss, we can obtain the $\mathcal{L}_{kaml}$:
+where ${\rm cos(.,.)}$ denotes the cosine similarity, $\alpha$ and $\beta$ denotes the scale and bias parameters respectively.
+By incorporating the knowledge-aware margin into the classification loss, we derive the $\mathcal{L}_{kaml}$:

-Indeed, our proposed knowledge-aware adaptive margin loss takes advantage of the knowledge similarity between classes to enhance the separability of samples from similar classes in the common embedding space.
-By adjusting the margin based on the similarities between class knowledge representations, we can create a more discriminative embedding space.
-This enhanced separability and discriminability of features contribute to improved recognition of unseen test classes, enabling the model to effectively generalize to new and unseen classes.
+Our proposed knowledge-aware adaptive margin loss leverages the knowledge similarity between classes to augment the separability of samples from similar classes within the shared embedding space.
+By modulating the classification margin according to inter-class knowledge proximities, our approach fosters a more distinct embedding landscape.
+This improved separability and discriminability of features contribute to enhanced recognition of previously unseen test classes, thereby enabling the model to effectively generalize to novel and unseen classes.

 \textbf{Inference.} During test time, we determine the class prediction $c$ by identifying the knowledge representation that is closest to the multi-modal representation $\rho_{av}$.
 This is achieved by measuring the distance or similarity between $\rho_{av}$ and each knowledge representation, and selecting the class whose knowledge representation has the smallest distance or highest similarity to $\rho_{av}$.
 The predicted class $c$ corresponds to the class with the most similar knowledge representation to $\rho_{av}$: